mathiumjs/mathiumjs/README.md

 ## Learn More

 Want to know more about the functions and different Mathium components you can use?
-Visit the Mathium [documentation] to learn more.
+Visit the Mathium [mathiumjs.org](https://mathiumjs.org) to learn more.